What is Portfolio Diversification?

 #1 – Stocks

-As we know stocks represent the ownership of a part of the company – which comes with some obligations and some benefits.
-This goes to say that, the investor (owner of stocks) is not eligible to anything except for ownership in the company.
+As we know, stocks represent the ownership of a part of the company – which comes with some obligations and some benefits.
+This goes to say that the investor (owner of stocks) is not eligible for anything except for ownership in the company.
 If the company goes down, the value of the investment goes down and vice versa.

 Therefore, the owner will not be safe from the risks the company poses.
 Without proper information, it is impossible to gauge the risk of the company.
 This makes stocks a risky asset.
 If a person is to invest them, they ought to be aware of the risks they are taking and should be willing to take that risks.